 These are not hard and fast rules, merely guidelines to aid the human judgment of our community and keep this a clean and well-lighted place for civilized public discourse.

 Help us make this a great place for discussion by always working to improve the discussion in some way, however small.
 If you are not sure your post adds to the conversation, think over what you want to say and try again later.

 The topics discussed here matter to us, and we want you to act as if they matter to you, too.
 Be respectful of the topics and the people discussing them, even if you disagree with some of what is being said.

 One way to improve the discussion is by discovering ones that are already happening.
 Spend time browsing the topics here before replying or starting your own, and you’ll have a better chance of meeting others who share your interests.

-The reason to have a forum at all is to share information for everyone.
+The reason to have a forum is to share information for everyone.
 Ask your questions in public posts.
-Never ask to take questions to private messages.
 Taking questions to private messages tells all other forum participants that they are not worth learning from your questions.

 You may wish to respond to something by disagreeing with it.
 That’s fine.
 But remember to criticize ideas, not people.
 Please avoid:

 - Ad hominem attacks

 - Responding to a post’s tone instead of its actual content